 For misstatements: yes, unless impracticable.
 For scope limitations: the auditor describes the possible effects (not actual effects, since they are unknown).
 Regulators expect quantification wherever reasonably possible.

-- IAASB Handbook 2024 — The authoritative source for the complete ISA 705 (Revised) text, including illustrative modified auditor's reports for each type.
+• IAASB Handbook 2024: ISA 705 (Revised) full text.
+The authoritative source including illustrative modified auditor’s reports for each type.